 This may seem like a very strange topic and even may appear to be an oxymoron, but it is not.
 If you have not discovered it yet, most men can have a climax/orgasm without an erection.
+Orgasms are likely to be different in feeling and in quality following prostate cancer treatment.

 Erections are wired separately through the nervous system from the ability to climax.
-The majority of men still experience a climax/orgasm sensation after prostate cancer treatment especially with nervesparing techniques.
+The majority of men still experience a climax/orgasm sensation after prostate cancer treatment, especially with nerve-sparing techniques.
 You will likely not ejaculate during climax after prostate cancer treatment because the prostate and nearby glands play a crucial role in ejaculation.
 Some men say the orgasm is similar to the ones they had prior to surgery (even without the fluid ejaculate).
 Other men say the orgasms are not as intense and feel less enjoyable, but they still climax.
-Surprisingly, some men report that orgasms are better after prostate removal or treatment.
+A small percentage of men are unable to climax following prostate cancer treatment.
+Surprisingly, a small percentage of men report that orgasms are better after prostate removal or treatment.
 The large majority of men continue to enjoy orgasms after prostate cancer treatment.
 Some men report a degree of pain with orgasms in the first month or two after surgery, but this typically does not persist and most men eventually will enjoy orgasms after prostate cancer treatment.
-If you continue to have pain with climax, it is important to let your health care provider know because this problem may be resolved with medications.
+If you continue to have pain with climax, it is important to let your healthcare provider know because this problem may be resolved with medications.